-The Adopt-a-Spot program allows volunteers to adopt public spaces like parks, medians and roadways for regular litter cleanups and other maintenance activities.
-Adoptions are great for any group who wants to have a positive and lasting impact on the environment, including:
+The Adopt-A-Spot program allows individuals and organizations to adopt public spaces, like parks, medians, and roadways, for litter cleanups and other maintenance activities.
+Adoptions are great for any group who wants to have a meaningful and positive impact on the environment, including:

 - Neighborhood Groups

 - Faith Groups

 Adoptions are 100% voluntary, run on five-year agreements, and have no application or annual fees!